SagaciousZed/BukkitPlugin-archetype/README.md

 Where `-DartifactId` specifies the name of the project, this should be a valid Java class name.

-Where `-Dpackage` specifies the package for all the code, geneally this is the groupId.artifactId in all lowercase.
+Where `-Dpackage` specifies the package for all the code, generally this is the groupId.artifactId in all lower case.

 Where `-Dversion` specifies the version, this should follow maven version numbering convention. `[major].[minor].[revision]` the additional -SNAPSHOT